formtify-tuan/reftf-NLWeb/docs/nlweb-cli.md

 2. **Preference Management**: The CLI remembers user preferences, such as preferred LLM provider and retrieval endpoint, storing them in configuration files for future use.

-3. **Environment Validation**: Before running the main application, the CLI can check connections to Azure OpenAI, Snowflake, or other services, ensuring everything is properly configured.
+3. **Environment Validation**: Before running the main application, the CLI can check connections to Azure OpenAI and Qdrant, ensuring everything is properly configured.

 4. **Interactive Setup**: Rather than requiring users to manually edit configuration files, the CLI provides an interactive process to select options and input necessary credentials.